bolanderc/Bolander-Linear-Algebra-Library/HomeworkToC.md

-# Homework Table of Contents
+# Applications Table of Contents

+---

+Click each of the links below to view the types of applications for the software developed in the [library](./Software_Manual/SWMToC.md).

 - [Application Set 1](HW1ToC.md)
 - [Application Set 2](./HW2ToC.md)